cloudposse/atmos/website/docs/core-concepts/components/components.md

 There are two types of components:

-- `real` - is a ["concrete"](https://en.wikipedia.org/wiki/Concrete_class) component instance
+- `real` - is a ["concrete"](https://en.wikipedia.org/wiki/Concrete_class) component instance that can be provisioned
 - `abstract` - a component configuration, which cannot be instantiated directly.
-The concept is borrowed from ["abstract base classes"](https://en.wikipedia.org/wiki/Abstract_type) of Object Oriented Programming.
+The concept is borrowed from ["abstract base classes"](https://en.wikipedia.org/wiki/Abstract_type) of Object-Oriented Programming

 ## Flavors of Components